emipa606/SpidercampsDogPack/README.md

         Revolus claps back at loneliness and discomfort with this mod which lets dogs sleep in beds just like they deserve.[/strike] Not updated but can be achieved with the https://steamcommunity.com/sharedfiles/filedetails/?id=1966744871]Invisible Animal Beds-mod instead.

         https://steamcommunity.com/sharedfiles/filedetails/?id=2441132298] Dogs Mate
-        As if the first two weren&apos;t enough, Revolus hits us with a third instant classic which lets different dog breeds breed and have puppies.
-The liters will be half mom&apos;s breed, half dad&apos;s breed.
+        As if the first two weren't enough, Revolus hits us with a third instant classic which lets different dog breeds breed and have puppies.
+The liters will be half mom's breed, half dad's breed.

 	**A DOG SAID**
-        https://steamcommunity.com/sharedfiles/filedetails/?id=1550059802] A Dog Said Patch, kindly made by @Cypress (I haven&apos;t tested this functionality in a few releases.
-If it&apos;s broken and someone wants to fix it, I&apos;ll happily take your fixes and upload here.)
+        https://steamcommunity.com/sharedfiles/filedetails/?id=1550059802] A Dog Said Patch, kindly made by @Cypress (I haven't tested this functionality in a few releases.
+If it's broken and someone wants to fix it, I'll happily take your fixes and upload here.)

 	**Use as battle mount or as a mount in caravans - Giddy-Up by roolo:** http://steamcommunity.com/sharedfiles/filedetails/?id=1216999901] Giddy-Up Core